thyarcanist/thyarcanist/README.md

 - 💞️ I’m looking to collaborate on creating vidya' games.
 - 📫 Reach me on twitter!

+I'm a master failure at getting hired thus far: I've gotten Interviews at Rockstar, Beenox, Harebrained Schemes and Hypixel. :)

 <!---
 voidespy/voidespy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.